 Do you have several HMO properties?
-You can add multiple locations to one policy with Bollington Insurance Brokers.
+You can add multiple locations to one policy.

 We arrange cover for thousands of landlords renting HMO properties throughout the UK.
-Call us today to get a quick quote on cover for buildings, content, loss of rent and more.
+Call us today to get a quote on cover for buildings, content and more.

 What is an HMO?

 In England and Wales, a house of multiple occupancy is classed as a property rented out by at least three people who are not from the same household (i.e. a family).
 This involves tenants sharing facilities like the toilet, bathroom and kitchen.

 HMO laws were updated in October 2018 to include single-storey flats and two-storey maisonettes under the mandatory licence.